sknudsen/vis2021cph/index-new.md

     image_path: /assets/images/gallery-6.jpg
     alt: "Photo representing Copenhagen's urban architecture and culture scene"
     title: "Credits: Thomas Høyrup Christensen/Copenhagen Media Center."
+feature_row_program:
+  - image_path: assets/images/keynote/joost-grootens.jpg
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "The digital age has profoundly changed the way we produce, share and use information.
+As the traditional intermediaries between editors and readers, designers of information have to establish a new balance between these forces.
+In doing so, they need to redefine their own position as well.
+Next to designing digital information environments, maps, information visualizations, typefaces and spatial installations Joost Grootens works primarily in the field of book design, acknowledging the growing need for visual representation of data..."
+    url: "/keynote"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
+  - image_path: assets/images/keynote/joost-grootens.jpg
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "The digital age has profoundly changed the way we produce, share and use information.
+As the traditional intermediaries between editors and readers, designers of information have to establish a new balance between these forces.
+In doing so, they need to redefine their own position as well.
+Next to designing digital information environments, maps, information visualizations, typefaces and spatial installations Joost Grootens works primarily in the field of book design, acknowledging the growing need for visual representation of data..."
+    url: "/keynote"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
+  - image_path: assets/images/keynote/joost-grootens.jpg
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "The digital age has profoundly changed the way we produce, share and use information.
+As the traditional intermediaries between editors and readers, designers of information have to establish a new balance between these forces.
+In doing so, they need to redefine their own position as well.
+Next to designing digital information environments, maps, information visualizations, typefaces and spatial installations Joost Grootens works primarily in the field of book design, acknowledging the growing need for visual representation of data..."
+    url: "/keynote"
+    btn_label: "Read More"
+    btn_class: "btn--primary"
 feature_row_inviso:
   - image_path: /assets/images/sponsors/inviso-by-devoteam_logo_rgb.png
     alt: "Supporter logo: Inviso by Devoteam"